 Hair transplants have been growing in popularity ever since they first emerged as a successful treatment for hair loss in the late 1950s.
-Even from the early years of hair transplant procedures, the results of this breakthrough surgery have been impressive, offering a much-welcomed new option to sufferers of baldness and hair loss issues.
+Now, with FUT and FUE hair transplant techniques, hair restoration procedures give patients natural-looking results —offering a welcome option to people experiencing male pattern baldness and female pattern baldness.

-These days, medical and technological advances have improved the procedure even further, streamlining the surgery, and minimising scarring and recovery times, as well as making it more accessible and affordable to a wider market.
-And with celebrities such as Wayne Rooney, Louis Walsh and Elton John openly sharing their own hair loss and treatment experiences, hair transplants have become a popular choice for many who are seeking a solution to their own hair loss issues.
+Famous celebrity hair transplants have been performed on Wayne Rooney’s hair, as well as Louis Walsh and Elton John.
+Since all these celebrities openly shared their own hair loss and treatment experiences, hair transplants have become a popular choice for many who are seeking a solution to their own hair loss issues.

-The good news is hair transplant success rates are extremely high – some surgeons claim close to 100% – and that the results are permanent.
+Success rates for hair transplant procedures are extremely high – some surgeons claim close to 100% – and the results are permanent.

-In some cases, the transplanted hair is expected to grow even better than the original hair, for example, in the case of male pattern baldness.
-Early trichologists established that hair on the back and sides of the head is not prone to the thinning and balding that’s commonly seen on the crown and top of the head.
-During the transplant procedure, the donor hair follicles are taken from the back of the head where the hair is resistant to the DHT (Dihydrotestosterone) hormone that’s linked to baldness in men.
+Early trichologists established that hair on the back and sides of the head is less prone to the thinning and balding that’s commonly seen on the crown and top of the head in male pattern baldness .
+During the transplant procedure, the donor hair follicles are taken from the back of the head.

 Whilst hair transplant results can generally be expected to be permanent if performed by a reputable and experienced hair transplant clinic, there are certain factors that can influence the long-term success of the procedure.